causiq/logary/README.md

 successfully builds its conceptual model from!
 It's written using functional programming in F# with only a single field 'global state' to facilitate logging with initialise-once static readonly fields.
 It never throws runtime exceptions if the configuration validates and never blocks the call-site.
-That said, onto the observations!

 ## Building